emathew1/MPI_3DCompact/README.md

 # MPI_3DCompact

 CFD framework for compressible flow solvers using compact finite differences and Runge-Kutta timestepping methods.
-Parallelized using MPI and 2-D pencil domain decomposition.
+Parallelized using MPI and 2-D pencil domain decomposition that uses a C++ translation of the 2Decomp library.

 Current default (and only up to date) solver is the `CurvilinearCSolver`, solves compressible Navier-Stokes equations on a single, generalized curvlinear block using the formulation of Visbal & Gaitonde (2002, JCP).
 There's also a uniform grid, compressible solver with fully-expanded viscous terms that needs to be brought up to speed in `DepreciatedSolvers.`